BootcampProject/Group5-COVID-Coders/README.md

-# Group 5 Project - Insert name here
+# Group 5 Project - Staying Current with COVID-19

 ## User Story
 * AS A PROFESSIONAL ADULT I am looking for information regarding COVID-19